philippesaade-wmde/WikidataSearch/README.md

 # WikidataChat
-Retrieval Augmented Generation (RAG) with for answering question with the Wikidata REST API

 ## Introduction
 WikidataChat is an innovative tool designed to leverage the comprehensive knowledge base of Wikidata, transforming it into a user-friendly question-and-answer chat interface.
 It aims to provide the general public with validated and cited knowledge directly from Wikidata, reducing the chances of misinformation or "hallucinations" often associated with large language models (LLMs).